-The emotional disconnect in businesses is pushing employees to a place where they can’t muster the energy and motivation to care about their work.
+One of the biggest contributors is emotional disconnect.
+In lots of businesses, this is pushing employees to a place where they can’t muster the energy and motivation to care about their work.
 As a result, their hearts aren’t in it, they don’t feel empowered to bring their best selves to the table, and, most importantly, they’re unhappy.

 So no, it’s not time to pop the champagne.
 The companies who think they’ve survived the Great Resignation and come out the other side unscathed are in for a wake-up call.
 The leaders who would love nothing more than to continue business as usual, to keep things as they were and hope that this was all a bad dream, are setting themselves up for disappointment.

 One solution is obvious – bringing the zing boom back into their company culture will help break the spell, causing quiet quitters to sing ‘Gee, this is swell’.
 Don’t worry, I’m going to Shhhh, Shhhh about Björk now.

 Two questions about quiet quitting (no more Björk puns, promise)